Italian Seasoned Canned Tomatoes: Easy Raw Pack Method

-This Italian seasoned canned tomato recipe is a pantry essential for anyone who loves Italian cooking.
-Whether you’re using San Marzano tomatoes or garden-fresh picks, this recipe adds basil, oregano, and garlic to create the best canned tomatoes for Italian dishes like spaghetti sauce, marinara, and soups.
+This easy homemade Italian seasoned canned tomato recipe is an absolute pantry essential for anyone who loves authentic Italian cooking.
+Whether you are preserving an abundance of garden-fresh picks or using classic plum varieties, this water bath canning recipe infuses tomatoes with a safe blend of dried basil, oregano, and savory garlic powder to create the best canned tomatoes for Italian dishes like spaghetti sauce, marinara, and hearty winter soups.

 Recipe Inspiration